gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

+* Monday August 22, 8:00: No Session for You!
-* Monday August 15, 8:00: [Mountain][mtn]: We discuss [Economic Theory and Conceptions of Value, Part 2](https://newideal.aynrand.org/economic-theory-and-conceptions-of-value-part-2/)
+* Monday August 29, 8:00: [Mountain][mtn]: We host the author, Chris Land, of [Economic Theory and Conceptions of Value, Part 2](https://newideal.aynrand.org/economic-theory-and-conceptions-of-value-part-2/)

 [![Why Funny Is Funny][cover]{:style="margin-left:2em;max-width:25em;box-shadow: 5px 5px 15px grey;"}][book]